beeblub/asciimega/README.md

 Project Idea by tomatenbrei

-I'd love when you'd contribute to this project in any way.
+I'd love when you'd contribute to this project in any way. :)

 Contributors so far:
 - [tomatenbrei](https://github.com/tomatenbrei)
 - [beeblub](https://github.com/beeblub)

-TEST :)